 Each term every class has an RE topic, where there will be key questions and facts to find out, leading to an engaging experience; perhaps a visit to a place of worship, a visiting speaker or Wow day and then time to reflect and respond on what they have learnt.
 We place a great importance on making our RE lessons meaningful, relevant and engaging.

 Pupils within the Foundation Stage explore special times, people and places and look at a wide range of seasonal celebrations.
 Wherever possible staff ensure that they include celebrations that are relevant for all of the pupil within their class, developing child-led learning.
 At Key stage one pupils explore religious stories, discussing the meaning and message that can be learnt from them, religious celebrations and symbols within religion.
+They investigate Christianity, Judaism and Islam.
 As we go into Key stage 2 pupils focus more on making links between religions, drawing comparisons and reflect further on what religion and faith means to them.